swisskyrepo/SSRFmap/README.md

 Feel free to add any feature listed below or a new service.

 - --level arg - ability to tweak payloads in order to bypass some IDS/WAF.
 E.g: `127.0.0.1 -> [::] -> 0000: -> ...`
-- networkscan - same a portscan, we want to discover machines in the same network
 - aws and other cloud providers - extract sensitive data from http://169.254.169.254/latest/meta-data/iam/security-credentials/dummy and more
 - sockserver  - SSRF SOCK proxy server - https://github.com/iamultra/ssrfsocks
 - handle request with file in requester